 - When using these files, researchers should ensure that they are also using the correct populations.
-If a respondent's data are removed from analysis, make sure the corresponding population is removed as well, any time rates are created. - When using UCR Incident-based Survey data at the Census Metropolitan Area (CMA) level, users will need to remove individual respondent (police service level) data for: Halton Regional Police Service (RESPCODE 35048) and Durham Regional Police Service (RESPCODE 35206) since data for these respondents map to multiple CMA's.
-UCR Incident-based Survey data is not available for the Oshawa CMA due to the incongruity between this police service's jurisdictional boundaries and the CMA boundaries. - When linking Incident, Victim and/or Accused files, always link on the following variables: RESPCODE, INCFLNUM and JURIS, otherwise duplicate records will be created. - When analyzing victim and accused characteristics together, the only way to be certain the correct victim is linked with the correct accused is to limit the analysis to incidents with only a single victim and single accused person. - Currently data for 2007-2011 can be used for analyses requiring larger sample sizes but CANNOT be used for year-over-year trend analysis. - No geocoding (address) information is currently available for analysis or release under any circumstances. - Accused persons and victims aged 90 years and older should be excluded from analyses due to the possible miscoding of unknown age within this age category. - In 2011, for only the second year, Statistics Canada imputed incidents where the accused-victim relationship was unknown.
+If a respondent's data are removed from analysis, make sure the corresponding population is removed as well, any time rates are created. - When using UCR Incident-based Survey data at the Census Metropolitan Area (CMA) level, users will need to remove individual respondent (police service level) data for: Halton Regional Police Service and Durham Regional Police Service since data for these respondents map to multiple CMA's.
+UCR Incident-based Survey data is not available for the Oshawa CMA due to the incongruity between this police service's jurisdictional boundaries and the CMA boundaries. - When linking Incident, Victim and/or Accused files, always link on the following variables: RESPCODE, INCFLNUM and JURIS, otherwise duplicate records will be created. - It is important to remember that the unit of count varies depending on whether the analysis focuses on incidents, accused or victims (e.g., if the incident file is merged with the victim file, the counts generated will be of victims). - An incident can involve several violations.
+Basic crime statistics, such as crime counts and rates, published by Statistics Canada, are based upon the most serious violation (VIOL1).
+The Most Serious Violation variable located on the UCR Incident File consists of 4 fields VIOL1, VIOL2, VIOL3 and VIOL4.
+The most serious violation that occurred within an incident always appears in the first field, VIOL1, with the next most serious violations captured in VIOL2, VIOL3 and VIOL4. - Provincial statues and provincial traffic violations may appear in incidents files as Most Serious Violation 2, 3 or 4 (VIOL2, VIOL3, VIOL4) but should NOT be used for analysis.
+While police services have the option to submit these violations to the CCJS, these data are not in scope for the Uniform Crime Reporting Survey, and therefore, are not submitted consistently or verified.
+Specifically, data users should not analyze data for the following violation codes: 7100, 7200, 7300, 8100, 9510, 9520 and 9530.

+- When the victim and incident files have been merged, the 'most serious violation against the victim' (VIOL) from the Victim File must be used when generating counts for victims and NOT the most serious violation variable (VIOL1) from the Incident File.
+Using VIOL1 from the Incident File will only count victims of the most serious violation in an incident (which may involve multiple violations). - When analyzing victim and accused characteristics together, the only way to be certain the correct victim is linked with the correct accused is to limit the analysis to incidents with only a single victim and single accused person.
+NOTE: The Single Accused File contains incidents where the accused is 'unknown'. - Currently data for 2008-2012 can be used for analyses requiring larger sample sizes but CANNOT be used for year-over-year trend analysis. - No geocoding (address) information is currently available for analysis or release under any circumstances. - Accused persons and victims aged 90 years and older should be excluded from analyses due to the possible miscoding of unknown age within this age category. - In 2012, for only the third year, Statistics Canada imputed incidents where the accused-victim relationship was unknown.
 Imputation of unknown accused-victim relationships began in 2010, in order to improve the accused-victim relationship variable and correct for varying levels in the percentage of unknowns over time and across police services.
 Now, the Victim File includes no unknown accused to victim relationships, except for homicides.
 All other unknowns have been imputed.